What Teens Need to Know About Filing a Tax Return | Mydoh

 What are the advantages of filing a tax return as a teen?

-They may get a tax refund
+You may get a tax refund

-They can build up their RRSP contribution
+You can build up your RRSP contribution

-They can practice filing a tax return
+You can practice filing a tax return

-They’re registered with the CRA
+You’re registered with the CRA

-Read more: Guide to 2023 Tax Deductions for Families
+Read more: Guide to 2024 Tax Deductions for Families

 Brown letter board with white letters spelling out do your taxes by April 30